op-de-kop/op-de-kop/src/en-US/index.md

 **Thursday**

-In Januari we start a whole new course.
+In January we start a whole new course.
 This would be a good moment to start your practise in acrobatics.

 We also offer a beginners class, perfect for those who are new to acrobatics.
 In this class, we focus on foundational techniques and gradually introduce basic tricks and exercises to help you build a strong acrobatics skill set.
 Whether you're a complete beginner or looking to refresh your acrobatics fundamentals, this class is a great starting point.